andrew2020wit/foreign-reader/README.md

 It supports multiple bookmarks and automatically remember last position.

-It provides integration with google-translation.
+It provides integration with translation.

 It can be integrated with outer dictionary (like GoldenDict) via auto-coping to clipboard.